 The Khmer people’s staple diet consists of lots of rice and vegetables.
 It can be found for meager prices in the local markets for $1-$2.
 Indian food will cost you less than $2.
-Sit down meals will cost around $2- $5 depending on the cuisine.
+Sit-down meals will cost around $2- $5, depending on the cuisine.

 Nightlife in Cambodia is limited in the cities mostly.
-Finding a local bar or clubs within Phnom Penh isn’t that hard.
+Finding a local bar or club within Phnom Penh isn’t that hard.
 While you’re at it, you can try Angkor beer for around $1 a bottle.

 The Cambodian e-visa will cost around $7.
 A one-month arrival visa will cost you up to $20.

 Bangladesh is the land of mystery and intrigue.
-Bangladesh is rich in history and architecture as it was the first region of the Indian subcontinent that was conquered by the East India Company in 1757.
+Bangladesh is rich in history and architecture as it was the first region of the Indian subcontinent conquered by the East India Company in 1757.

-The most natural solution for a visa into the country is through the Visa on Arrival (VOA) program, which costs you about $55, that you must be paid in American Dollars.
+The most natural solution for a visa into the country is through the Visa on Arrival (VOA) program, which costs you about $55, which you must be paid in American Dollars.
 The standard VOA program is for thirty days and cannot be extended officially.